Typographic Details - Using Correct Spaces and Punctuation

 Thin space

 Use a thin space to separate characters when a regular space is too big.
+This maintains typographic rhythm by creating subtle breathing room but avoiding excessive spacing.

 Looking up he said, “She mouthed ‘I love you’ ” and then returned to his book.